michalzard/fullstack-ts-boilerplate/README.md

-# Fullstack Typescript boilerplate with everything you could need to start that next project you had in mind for a long time.
+# Fullstack ts boilerplate to start that next project you had in mind for a long time.

 ## Tools